May the wind always be at your back!

 You may be more familiar with wax resist, otherwise known as batik!
 The natural materials that Cheikhnouna uses to create his dyes make his batiks and sitiba fabrics extra special!

-- MMelissaVerified ReviewerI recommend this productAge Range 55 - 64Size Purchased LUsual Size LRated 5 stars2 weeks agoLove it!
+- MMelissaVerified ReviewerI recommend this productAge Range 55 - 64Size Purchased LUsual Size LRated 5 out of 5 stars1 year agoLove it!

 Just got this beautiful shirt today.
 The fabric has an amazing cotton feel.
 The pattern is more subtle than most of the shirts but I love it.
 Has a very elegant but casual look, could be dressed up or down.
 Very happy!
 I was worried about sizing, I’m usually a 10 bottom, 12 top fit, wider shoulders and a bust and the Large worked great for me.FitRated 0.0 on a scale of minus 2 to 2